Phlank/ParticleSystem/README.md

 <li>Up/Down - Change the scale of the initial velocity.
 (Default: 1.0)</li>
 <li>Left Control + Up/Down - Change the scale of the initial acceleration.
 (Default: 1.0)</li>
 <li>Left Alt + Up/Down - Change the scale of the initial jerk.
 (Default: 1.0)</li>
+<li>Left/Right - Change the number of packets of particles that are created when
+a click occurs.
+(Default: 1)</li>
 </ul>

 <h2>Purpose</h2>